jordanwilking/gists/README.md

 - Consider consolidating card options
 - Performance
   - MUI Tooltip causes slowdown
+  - react-syntax highlighter performance is abysmal - had to get rid of the tooltips to make it work
+- Alternate syntax highlighter
+  - Prismjs is pretty painful for this usecase
+  - react-syntax-highlighter has poor performance
 - More robust testing
 - More robust error-handling
   - Validate gists before and after storing them